-It draws on two basic principles : first, to give the spectator back the task of producing meaning based on what he observes; second, to multiply the possible meanings of a performance rather than trying to decode pre-existing content.
+It draws on two basic principles : first, to give back to the spectator the task of producing meaning based on what he observes; second, to try and multiply the possible meanings of a performance rather than decyphering a pre-existing content.

-These principles are explained in the W-lexicon, a set of operational notions that deals with naming the different aspects of a process of reception.
+The W-critique relies on the W-lexicon, a set of operative notions that attempt to name the different aspects of the reception process of a performance.

-These protocols, in which the activity of the spectator is formalized so it can become a specific object of study, are developed, tested, and implimented during the W Critical Seminar.
-The content drawn from these protocols can finally give rise to critical articles that are often written collectively.
+These protocols, in which the activity of the spectator is formalized so it can become a specific object of study, are developed, tested, and put in practice during the W-critical seminars.